 This course also provides an excellent foundation for further study and students may decide to progress to a PhD in order to continue their research.

 If you are interested in applying to do an MSc in the School of Computer Science we would recommend that you visit our applications pages to find out how to apply.

 A relevant second class honours degree (or international equivalent).
+Non-UK qualifications will be assessed against this standard.
 Relevant workplace experience may be considered in some circumstances.

 Other equivalent qualifications will be considered on a case-by-case basis.

 Applicants must have graduated from an approved university

 IELTS: 6.0 (with no less than 5.5 in each element)